Tacoma Rainiers Game Notes - at Las Vegas

 - Tacoma Rainiers Game Notes - at Las Vegas - Tacoma Rainiers

-- Isotopes Walk off Bees in Third Straight One-Run Defeat - Salt Lake Bees
+- Canzone Crushes Second Homer of Series in 7-5 Loss to Las Vegas - Tacoma Rainiers

-- Rainiers Fall in Walk-Off Fashion to Las Vegas, 5-4 on Tuesday Night - Tacoma Rainiers
+- Aces Extend Winning Streak to Six Games, Pummel Isotopes 16-6 - Reno Aces

-- Isotopes Walk-Off Bees, 3-2, Behind Hilliard's RBI Double - Albuquerque Isotopes
+- Humphreys, Pitching Staff Lead Salt Lake Past Albuquerque - Salt Lake Bees

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.